 How to take a selfie with Siri

-The Camera app will launch with your preferred settings.
-Press the capture button to take the photo.
+The Camera app will open using the front-facing lens.
+Press the shutter button to take a selfie.

 How to shoot video with Siri